paulranum11/SPLiT-Seq_demultiplexing/README.md

 # SPLiT-Seq_demultiplexing_0.1.0
 This tool was created to provide an open source, portable solution for demultiplexing SPLiT-Seq RNA-Seq datasets.
 SPLiT-Seq_demultiplexing has two core versions:
-1. `-v merge` which produces one .fastq file in which CellID and UMI information is appended to the readID.
+1. `--version merge` which produces one .fastq file in which CellID and UMI information is appended to the readID.
-2. `-v split` which produces one .fastq file for each single-cell identified.
+2. `--version split` which produces one .fastq file for each single-cell identified.
 Output .fastq files are named using the identified barcode combination and UMIs are appended to the readID.

-Each "cell" is defined by its unique configuration of SPLiT-Seq round1-3 barcodes.
+During demultiplexing each "cell" is defined by its unique configuration of SPLiT-Seq round1-3 barcodes.

-Optional alignment, gene assignment, and counts per gene (per cell) table generation functionality is included..
+Optional alignment `--align`, gene assignment, and counts per gene (per cell) table generation functionality is included.

 # System Requirements
 This script has been tested on a linux cluster running Linux CentOS 3.10.0-514.2.2.e17.x86_64 and on a MacBook Pro running macOS High Sierra v10.13.6.
 NOTE: on macOS systems the options do not work.
-This problem can be resolved by hardcoding the options you want inside the splitseqdemultiplexing.sh under `set default inputs` or by installing GNU getopt.
+This problem can be resolved by hardcoding the options you want inside the splitseqdemultiplexing_0.1.0.sh under `set default inputs` or by installing GNU getopt.

 This script is written in bash and python3 and should be portable across a variety of linux systems running the bash shell.